 After children, marriage metamorphosis must happen!

 Focus on family first, and the marriage will follow.
 Since my first marriage advice post, Scott and I have had 2 children. (who are 6 and 3).
 Man, have our lives changed.
-It wasn’t about him and me anymore.
+It was no longer just about him and me.

 One light bulb moment was during a particularly nasty fight, Scott hurled “I can do without YOU.
 But I can’t do without the FOUR of us!
 It was an earth-shattering epiphany, insulting and denigrating to the marriage, and yet, the utter breakthrough of marriage metamorphosis.